Mianaviatte/Mianaviatte/README.md

 🙏 INFJ-T

 🇺🇦 By 2023 I'm a Ukrainian female backend / fullstack engineer, drilling into software architecture and coding almost every week.
-Wish to become experienced and valuable asset.
+Wish to become an experienced and valuable asset.

 ## 🛠 My fit as a software developer: